 At the conclusion of the investigation, the Investigator will prepare a written draft investigative report that summarizes the information gathered, synthesizes the areas of agreement and disagreement between the parties with any supporting information or accounts and includes an investigative finding regarding whether, based upon the preponderance of the evidence, a Policy violation has have occurred.
 Before the report is finalized, the Reporting Party and the Responding Party will be given an opportunity to review the draft investigative report, which will include the Investigative Finding(s), and may be presented in redacted form.
 The Investigator's personal notes are not considered a formal part of the case file.
-The Investigator will send a Notice for Opportunity to Review, with the Draft Investigative Report and all documents relied upon, to both parties.
+The Investigator will send a Notice for Opportunity to Review and the Draft Investigative Report to both parties.

-The Reporting Party and Responding Party may submit a response/comments and additional information to the Investigator within seven (7) calendar days of the date the Notice for Opportunity to Review is sent.
+The Reporting Party and Responding Party may submit comments or additional information to the Investigator within seven (7) calendar days of the date the Notice for Opportunity to Review is sent.
 Either party may make a request to the Investigator for a limited extension of time to submit their comments or additional information.
 Requests for extension of time will be determined on a case- by-case basis, however, reasonable requests for extension of time will not be withheld.
 This submission is the final opportunity for both parties to identify any additional information or witnesses, before the report is finalized and the investigative finding is issued.
-In the absence of good cause, information discoverable through the exercise of due diligence that is not provided to the Investigator at this point will not be considered by the Investigator or the Ad-Hoc Committee.
+In the absence of good cause, information discoverable through the exercise of due diligence that is not provided to the Investigator at this point will not be considered by the Investigator or placed in the Investigator's file.